Signs of Toxic Relationships and Finding Your Way Out

 - Never look back

 Just walk away from your toxic relationship and focus on your new path.
-Don’t be blinded by your uncertainties because you still have your while life ahead of you.
+Don’t be blinded by your uncertainties because you still have your whole life ahead of you.

 - Leave the excess baggage